braheezy/prettybox-catppuccin/README.md

 # Why?
 I like automating things and I like Catppuccin.
-I was already using several ports and had automated the setup of them so I figured I start throwing them all in single machine.
+I was already using several ports and had automated the setup of them so I figured I should start throwing them all in single machine.

 Port/theme maintainers might like this project as a test platform.

 Port/theme users might like this project to test drive ports before installing.

 # Future Work
-In order to run more ports, there needs to be support for different types configured machines:
+In order to run more ports, there needs to be support for different types of machines:
 - More OSes:
   - Debian
   - Windows
   - ???
 - More desktops:
   - KDE
+  - XFCE
   - ???